4rleco/1942/README.md

-With the ESC key you can go back to the menu if you are in another scene But if you are in the menu you will CLOSE the game Credits
+With the ESC key you can go back to the menu if you are in another scene But if you are in the menu you will CLOSE the game
+## Credits

-Programmer : Joaquin Herrero Lendner
+# Programmer : Joaquin Herrero Lendner

-Assets: Joaquin Herrero Lendner
+# Assets: Joaquin Herrero Lendner

-Music: pixabay.com/es/music/search/genre/pequeñas emociones
+# Music: pixabay.com/es/music/search/genre/pequeñas emociones

- Sound: and pixabay.com/es/sound-effects/search/sonido/
+ # Sound: and pixabay.com/es/sound-effects/search/sonido/

+## Install instructions

+Download the zip file
+Then extract it and double click the .exe file